Zé Carlos (footballer, born 1985)

-José Carlos dos Anjos Sávio, better known as Zé Carlos (Criciúma, September 9, 1985), is a Brazilian footballer who plays as a goalkeeper for Metropolitano.
+José Carlos dos Anjos Sávio, better known as Zé Carlos (born 9 September 1985), is a Brazilian footballer who plays as a goalkeeper for Floresta.

 Career

 The goalkeeper was revealed in the basic categories of Crickhowell.
 He made his debut as a starter in March 2004 in the game against Camboriuense where the Crickhowell won 3-0.
 Over time they played for Criciúma, Ze Carlos scored three goals, one of which was what helped the team winning the title of the Series C do Brasileiro 2006.
 Also participated in the Brazil national under-17 football team in 2003.

 In 2009, he was hired by Avai, but was loaned to the dispute of Paraná to Brazilian Serie B. At the end of their participation in the Paraná team was announced as a reinforcement of Avaí for the 2010 season.

 On 12 May 2011, he left Brazilian Série A side Avai and joined his former club Paraná in the Série B on free transfer to play as a regular starter.